koutsakis/koutsakis.github.io/_pages/about.md

 ---

 I'm currently a Postdoctoral Fellow at [Harvard University](https://www.harvard.edu/) in Cambridge Massachusetts, USA.
-I received my Diploma in Mechanical Engineering from the [University of Western Macedonia-Kozani](https://www.uowm.gr/en/), Greece in 2016 and my PhD in Mechanical Engineering from the [University of Wisconsin-Madison](https://www.wisc.edu/), USA in 2022.
+I received my PhD in Mechanical Engineering from the [University of Wisconsin-Madison](https://www.wisc.edu/), USA (2017-2022) and my Diploma in Mechanical Engineering from the [University of Western Macedonia-Kozani](https://www.uowm.gr/en/), Greece (2011-2016).
-In the past, I have interned at [FEV GmbH](https://www.fev.com), Germany and [University of State of São Paolo](https://www.international.unesp.br/), Brazil.
+In the past, I have interned at [FEV GmbH](https://www.fev.com), Germany (2015) and [University of State of São Paolo](https://www.international.unesp.br/), Brazil (2014).
 If you're interested in engineering problems at the intersection of thermal science and materials for energy conversion applications, I invite you to do the reading below.

 Climate change is predominantly affected by energy conversion applications;